 See what life is like for the Bajau.

 Dying From Preventable Illnesses

 Bajau children don’t have adequate sanitation or access to healthcare.
-Many young children have died from preventable illnesses like diarrhea and pneumonia because they are malnourished and don’t have the strength to fight off sicknesses.
+Many young children living in poverty have died from preventable illnesses like diarrhea and pneumonia because they are malnourished and don’t have the strength to fight off sicknesses.

 The Struggle to Work

 Since fish populations are dwindling, most Bajaus work as day laborers if they can find someone who will hire them, or they beg to survive.
 Some Bajau have started selling second-hand clothing and shoes, which they clean and hang up before selling.
 Most Bajau in this community make around $50 per month, which is not even enough for a family to buy food each day.

 Bajau children traditionally drop out of school to marry.
 Girls marry when they are 12 years old, and boys marry when they are 15.
 The literacy rate among the Bajau is less than 1 percent.
 OneChild’s new Hope Center here will help children like this girl stay in school and learn to read and write, which will open more opportunities for her and begin to bring a hopeful future to her people.

 Health, Life, Dignity